nik0rai/PatternsInUnity/README.md

 # PatternsInUnity
-Create 2d game using patterns and paradigms of programming We russian suck our penis
+Create 2d game using patterns and paradigms of programming We are russians, suck our penis